edamame-course/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

 samtools faidx megahit_out/final.contigs.fa
 ```

-Convert the SAM into a BAM file:
+Convert the SAM into a BAM file ([What is the SAM/BAM?](https://samtools.github.io/hts-specs/SAMv1.pdf):

 To reduce the size of a SAM file, you can convert it to a BAM file (SAM to BAM!) - put simply, this compresses your giant SAM file.